Learn how to airbrush wood in such a realistic way that it’s indistinguishable to the human eye!

 At this stage you could even unleash your creativity a little more and airbrush a knot!
-See bottom of page for mini tutorial!

 When your are satisfied with the extent of coverage of your mid brown color – go ahead and put your shadow tone airbrush paint into the airbrush.